valeIT/valeIT.github.io/about/index.md

 I've been writing online since 2007 and had a website since 2009.
 I currently write on my [Blog](/) and occasionally on [Twitter](https://twitter.com/valentinourbano).

-When I have time, I work on some small [personal projects](/projects), write and play guitar.
+When I have time, I work on some [personal projects](/projects), write and play guitar.

-For information about professional projects send me an email.
+For information about professional projects check out the [work page](/work) and/or send me an email.
+If you'd like a copy of my CV, just send an email my way.

 ## Tools